florianneukirchen/scipy_filters/README.md

 The order of axes is `[bands,] rows, cols`.
 These arrays must have the same number of dimensions as the input (2D or 3D).
 However, if you pass a 2D array to a 3D calculation, the plugin automatically adds a new axis as first axis and the result is the same as using the same kernel in 2D.

-For more information, see the help in the window of the respective processing tool.

 ### Size
 When calling an algorithm with "size" as parameter from python, you have two options:
 - `"SIZES"`: string containing a list of integer values with one value for each axis, such as `"1,5,5"` or `"[3,20,5]"` for 3D filters.